 - Pumping KilowattsPumping KilowattsHead over to the Henley Fitness Center and generate some energy while you work up a sweat.

 »Current Sustainability Programming and Projects

-An environmental audit was completed as the capstone project of the first Environmental Science and Policy graduating class.
-This project served to determine a baseline for Chapman University and provide support for the current sustainability programs and future sustainability planning.
-The students looked at ten areas, including, but not limited to; dining, waste and recycling, energy management, and water use.
-The first section of the audit can be read online.
-A full version of the audit will be available online this summer.
+Beginning in 2013, the graduating classes of the Environmental Science and Policy Program create an Environmental Sustainability Audit for Chapman University each year.
+This project serves to determine a baseline for Chapman University and provide support for the current sustainability programs and future sustainability planning.
+The class of 2013 Environmental Audit looked at ten areas, including dining, waste and recycling, energy management, and water use.
+The class of 2014 Environmental Audit focused on areas such as residential buildings, landscaping alternatives, and new campus construction.

 EnviroPure Comes to Campus

-Chapman University just installed the EnviroPure Food Digester in an effort to reduce waste leaving campus and decrease expenses associated with organic waste management.
-The EnviroPure digests all organic waste leaving the Randall Dining Commons using bacteria whose natural processes are aided by the introduction of water and air to reduce the waste into an environmentally benign effluent that can be safely released into to the sewer system.
-The EnviroPure is allowing the University to revamp its waste management strategy across many areas on campus and in turn is contributing to reducing greenhouse gas emissions and waste hauling expense.
+Sodexo and Chapman Restaurant Services installed the EnviroPure Food Digester in an effort to reduce the amount of waste leaving campus and decrease expenses associated with organic waste management.
+The EnviroPure digests all organic waste leaving the Randall Dining Commons using bacteria whose natural processes are aided by the introduction of water and air.
+The EnviroPure is allowing the University to revamp its waste management strategy across many areas on campus and in turn is contributing to reducing greenhouse gas emissions and waste-hauling expenses.